1. Lederhosen are traditional German dress

 The airport, which was meant to open in 2011, does not have an official opening date yet.
 City authorities are insisting it will open in 2018, but after years of broken promises, few people believe them.

-Travel two hours northwest to Germany's second largest city, Hamburg, and you'll come across another super project that has caused major embarrassment: the Hamburg Elbphilarmonie concert hall.
+Travel two hours northwest to Germany's second largest city, Hamburg, and you'll come across another super project that caused major embarrassment: the Hamburg Elbphilarmonie concert hall.

 The estimated costs for Hamburg's answer to Sydney's opera house ballooned from €114 million to €323 million, resulting in an eight-month standoff between the city and construction firms in 2012.
-The building was due to open back in 2010, but its inaugural concerts are now planned for January 2017.
+The building finally opened seven years late in 2017.